Stanley Black & Decker Australia

 This company is listed as having best practice on a report card on lesbian, gay, bisexual and transgender equality in corporate America.

 Source: Human Rights Campaign (2021)

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
 For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
 Issues are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 255th of 928 companies, and 7th of 38 Household Goods & Apparel companies.
+This analysis powers their rankings, in which this company ranked 174th of 954 companies, and 2nd of 23 Commercial Vehicles & Machinery companies.